Stanley George: Career

 Stanley George serves in an advisory capacity within the Republican Party (United States).
 He has been associated with Donald Trump’s campaign team and was selected to the Republican advisory board.
 His work has focused particularly on outreach to Indian-American communities and shaping immigration policy positions that impact students and professionals of Indian origin.

 He has publicly supported policies favoring Indian immigrants, such as promising Green Cards to foreign graduates from U.S. universities if Trump is re-elected.
 George has been identified by multiple sources as the strategist behind this policy pitch.

 George was appointed as the Director of Advocacy at the Federation of Indian American Christian Organizations of North America (FIACONA), where he leads advocacy initiatives on behalf of Indian-American Christians across the United States and Canada.
 In this role, he co-ordinated advocacy campaigns and engaging with U.S. policymakers in highlighting issues related to religious freedom and minority rights in India.

 His political and advisory roles have been covered in various Indian and diaspora media outlets across multiple languages, including Malayalam, Tamil, Bengali, and Gujarati.

 George is a sought-after public speaker in diaspora religious and cultural gatherings.
 He was the keynote speaker at the three-day annual convention of Kenyan Pentecostal Churches in Kenya in 2023.

 Awards and recognition

 In 2025, Stanley George was honored with the Global Indian Award, recognizing his significant impact on U.S.-India relations and his role as a bridge between the Indian diaspora and American politics.
+In 2026, he received the Mother Teresa Award at New Delhi.